DylanDDeng/ai-demo-tools/README.md

 # AI Agent & LLM Demo Tools 🤖🔍💡

-This repository contains a series of demonstration projects developed during my learning and practice of AI Agent, RAG (Retrieval-Augmented Generation), and LLM (Large Language Models) related technologies.
-Each project showcases the capabilities of modern AI tools in different scenarios.
+This repository contains a series of demos I write about **Agent**, **RAG** and **LLMs**.
+There maybe some errors in this repository, because I learn this all by myself.
+So, if you find any bugs, or errors, please make an issue to tell me.

+I hope this repository can also help you if you get any idea from this.

+Thanks to Shubham for his [awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps)

 ## Repository Structure

-The repository now consists of three main modules, each focused on different aspects of AI applications:
+The repository consists of three main modules, each focused on different aspects of AI applications:

 ### 01-media-generator 🎨
 Tools for creating and processing multimedia content using generative AI.